Group roles in Archie define a person's involvement with Cochrane.

 Choosing the correct role

 There is a defined list of roles available in your group.
 Use the role that corresponds to the permission levels appropriate to that person.
-See Group role permissions.
+See Access to Archie: group roles and permissions.

 How are roles allocated?